Enhancing the Science Communication Capabilities of Disabled Writers – The Moon as a Catalyst

 - Identify as disabled in the broadest sense; i.e. chronic illness, use mobility aids, d/Deaf, mental illness (anxiety, depression, etc.), neurodiverse (autistic, ADHD, etc.), use service animals, etc.

-- Use, or want to use, science in their writing in the broadest sense; such as – writing about space topics on platforms such as Medium, The Establishment, etc.; writing science fiction or other creative writing that might include positive views of science and the process of science; traditional science writers/freelancers; content creators for museums and planetaria; and people with wide social media platforms who curate space science content in interesting ways through tweets, blogs, Instagram, etc. They DO NOT have to have written specifically about science, but instead will use this workshop to understand how they can include an understanding of space science and the scientific process in their further output.
+- Use, or want to use, science in their writing in the broadest sense; such as – writing about space topics on platforms such as Medium, The Establishment, etc.; writing science fiction or other creative writing that might include positive views of science and the process of science; traditional science writers/freelancers; content creators for museums and planetaria; and people with wide social media platforms who curate space science content in interesting ways through tweets, blogs, Instagram, etc. Participants DO NOT have to have written specifically about science, but instead will use this retreat to understand how they can include an understanding of space science and the scientific process in their further output.
 Output may include YouTube videos, podcasts, articles, posts, editorials, poetry, science fiction, scripts, etc.

-- Want to commit to joining us for a seven week online retreat (with potential continuing partnerships) exploring how to develop and expand the use of science in their writing using cutting edge NASA scientists and their research as a catalyst.
+- Want to commit to joining us for a seven week online retreat (with potential continuing partnerships) exploring how to develop and expand the use of science in their writing using cutting edge lunar NASA scientists and their research as a catalyst.

 - We would specifically like to encourage writers who may have multiple axes of marginalization to apply, including but certainly not limited to: women, trans/non-binary, people of color, Black writers, native/indigenous writers, various sexual identity, English as second language, etc.

 What we will provide to writers:

 - You do not need to pay for this retreat, if you are selected, we will in fact pay you a total stipend of $225 for participating (limited to US residents only).

 - A seven-week virtual retreat via Zoom in January and February, 2022 (see below for full schedule)

 - Each session is three hours of virtual face-to-face sessions, with content to include networking, scientist presentations, activities, writing prompts, and the development of a final project.
-Our workshop lead, Dr. JA Grier, is also a disabled writer as well as a research scientist.
+Our retreat lead, Dr. JA Grier, is also a disabled writer as well as a research scientist.